valentinoli/epfl-interactive-coursebook/milestone1.md

 ### Goals for next milestone
 * Process and integrate course registration data into `epfl_courses.json`.
 * Process the fields `required`, `recommended`, `concepts` and `prerequisite_for` in `epfl_courses.json` to discover dependencies between courses and create an adjacency list.
 This list will be stored in a separate `.json` file(s).
-* Fix the few discrepancies discovered when processing `epfl_courses`.
+* Fix the few inconsistencies discovered when processing `epfl_courses`.
 There are very few exceptions that will require manual overview, and we will handle them before the next milestone.
 * Make sketches and design core visualization.
 * Create an API to query the data.